bcaccinolo/presentations/backbone_sinatra/prez.md

 ## Problems encountered

-* Events
+- Backbone events
-* What to return from Sinatra
+- What to return from Sinatra?

 ---
 = slide data-x=3000 data-y=-2000 data-z=-500 data-rotate-z=-90 data-rotate-x=180